gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 She she looked over her shoulder at Lady Kembe's picture, the most powerful magician in Cherne looked back at her quizzically.
 "Who are you?" she asked.
-Her lips didn't move---the portrait hadn't come alive as they sometimes did in stories---but Erileine heard her as clearly as if she were standing a stride away.
+Her lips didn't move–the portrait hadn't come alive as they sometimes did in stories–but Erileine heard her as clearly as if she were standing a stride away.

 She swallowed dryly.
 "I'm Erileine, *sra*.
 Erileine Saedanne é Laeuc, of Starboard Town, on Avaunt.
 I'm Bookster Razi's apprentice."

 Somehow, the portrait frowned without any part of it moving.
 "Where is he?
 Why not does he speak with myself himself?"
 The candle flame flickered in time with her words.

 "He's here, *sra*."
 Erileine gestured, not knowing whether she could